 In 2019 the speciality areas for accreditation are Family Law, Succession Law, Property Law and Taxation Law*.

-QLS also offer masterclasses for senior practitioners including those undertaking their Specialist Accreditation to refresh their knowledge and support them in completing the course.
+QLS also offer masterclasses for senior practitioners including those undertaking their Specialist Accreditation to refresh their knowledge and compliment their learning.

 * Please note that the Law Institute of Victoria (LIV) is offering a Taxation Law Specialist Accreditation program in 2019.
 Queensland practitioners can register their interest to participate in this LIV program.
 Successful graduates will be offered mutual recognition in Queensland through QLS.
 However, all registrations of interest, applications and assessments will be managed by LIV.